Christmas is celebrated to remember the birth of JESUS CHRIST, who Christians believe is the SON of GOD.

 December 25th might have also been chosen because the Winter Solstice and the ancient pagan Roman midwinter festivals called 'Saturnalia' and 'Dies Natalis Solis Invicti' took place in December around this date so it was a time when pagan people already celebrated things such as Midvinterblot and Yule.

-Midvinterblot and Yule, was called in Sweden and toward the time of the winter solstice (this year it is; Tuesday, December 22nd 2015), is when the days became the shortest and coldest.
+Midvinterblot and Yule, was called in Sweden and toward the time of the winter solstice (December 21st to December 25th), is when the days became the shortest and coldest.
 For them as it is now, the land appeared to be laid to waste, so to keep the fire of the life giving sun alight people often made sacrifices before a great oak tree.

 St. Boniface is supposed to have stopped one such sacrifice and instituted the indoor Christmas tree at the same time.
 The burning of such logs in the midst of sacrifice has come down to us as the traditions of burning Yule logs and enjoying Christmas trees.

 Our pagan ancestors, the holidays that marked the great seasonal changes were often fearful, terrible, and dark but with the coming of JESUS CHRIST came a great light that reclaimed not only individuals but also the holidays they celebrated.
 In the case of Midvinterblot and Yule, the holidays that once marked the terrible price required to provide light instead began to express the joyous arrival of GOD's true light!

 Early Christians might have given this festival a new meaning to celebrate the birth of the Son of GOD the Unconquered Son.
 In the Bible is written the prophesy about the Savior, who Christians believe is JESUS CHRIST and whom is called “Son of Righteousness”.